 With this capability, you can ensure that you share the right size and aspect ratio version of any video to its intended platform.
 However, to share to your favorite platforms, Windows Movie Maker does require you to sign into an Microsoft account – which may add a barrier for users who don’t have MS Office accounts.
 Since Windows Movie Maker is no longer actively supported by Microsoft, this capability may not continue to be an option in the future.

-Windows Movie Maker Alternatives Review: Movavi Video Editor Plus v.
-Cyberlink PowerDirector
+Windows Movie Maker alternatives review: Movavi Video Editor vs. Cyberlink PowerDirector

 So, how does Windows Movie Maker stand up to other video editing applications?
 Let’s look at a couple of Windows Movie Maker alternatives and review the features and capabilities that let video makers work their magic.
 For this Windows Movie Maker review, we tested Movavi Video Editor Plus and Cyberlink PowerDirector.
 So, what are the differences?
 Let’s take a closer look at Movavi Video Editor Plus first.

-With Movavi Video Editor Plus, you can import and organize all of the most commonly used video formats, including WMV/ASF, AVI, WMA, MP3, MP4, MPG, WAV, and MOV.
+With Movavi Video Editor, you can import and organize all of the most commonly used video formats, including WMV/ASF, AVI, WMA, MP3, MP4, MPG, WAV, and MOV.
 And, like Windows Movie Maker, you can also import audio files in different formats, including MP3, M4A, WAV, WMA, AIF, and OGG.